 (iii) other persons representing unincorporated areas

 which is responsible for the development and implementation of a regional plan; and

 (m) "regional plan" means an emergency management plan made by a regional emergency management committee.

-4. (1) The agency shall develop and maintain
+3. The minister shall develop and maintain

 (a) a business continuity plan for the government of the province; and

 (b) an emergency management plan for the province.